Book Review: Wild Women and The Blues by Denny S. Bryce

 Book Review_ Wild Women and The Blues by Denny S. Bryce Feature Image

 The first thing that drove me to read this book was its cover.
 I mean, have you looked at it?
-It was practically calling for me to come and read it when I was passing by the bookstore!
-I know it’s the author’s debut novel, but I must tell you that it didn’t seem like it at all.
-She has done a fantastic job, and I didn’t regret giving it a read.
+It was practically calling for me to come and read when I saw it online!
+I came to know that it’s the author’s debut novel, but I must tell you that it didn’t seem like it at all and was one of the best historical fictions I ever came across.

 Wild Women and The Blues by Denny S. Bryce | Book Review